dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 Loading image data with Dask
 ----------------------------

-A pretty typical case to see is a large directory of image files.
-In particular TIFF files are quite common, though other formats could show up as well.
+A typical case is a large directory of image files.
+In particular, TIFF files are quite common, though other formats could show up as well.
 It is common to see a naming structure that mirrors that shown below.
 The `<i>` represent different numbers.